SI DAL01110.515 Ownership in Fee Simple or Less Than Fee Simple

 3. 3.

-An owner of a life estate, dower interest, or usufruct (Louisiana only) may use the property on which he or she holds the interest.
+An owner of a life estate, dower interest, or usufruct (Louisiana only) may use the property on which they hold the interest.
 In the case of a life estate or dower interest, the property interest terminates upon the death of the original holder of the life estate/dower interest, even if the interest has been sold to another.
 However, unless the deceased was specifically granted a usufruct for life, a usufruct terminates upon the remarriage of the surviving spouse.
 Life estates, dower interest, and usufructs may be sold without the consent of the remainderman (SI 01140.110A.7).
 As a practical matter, a usufruct which is subject to termination upon remarriage would typically have little market value.
 (See SI 01140.120 to determine the value of a life estate in non-home real property.)

 4. 4.

 Three States in the Dallas Region have community property statutes – Texas, New Mexico and Louisiana.
 Real property acquired during a marriage, with community funds, is community property.
 However, property inherited by either member of the couple, even if the inheritance occurred during the marriage, is not community property, and is referred to as separate property.
 In New Mexico and Louisiana, real property which is community property is indivisible except by sale of the entirety by both members of the couple.
-In other words, a single member of the couple cannot independently sell his or her one-half interest in the community property to another party.
+In other words, a single member of the couple cannot independently sell their one-half interest in the community property to another party.
 Similarly, the sale of community property in Texas requires the consent of both spouses.

-NOTE: In Texas, the homestead of the couple may never be sold without the consent of both spouses with one exception.
+In Texas, the homestead of the couple may never be sold without the consent of both spouses with one exception.
 Effective April 17, 1997, if the homestead is the separate property of a spouse or community property and the other spouse has been judicially declared incapacitated, the competent spouse may sell the homestead without the consent of the incapacitated spouse.
 Further, spouses may at any time partition or exchange between themselves any part of their community property, and property so transferred becomes separate property.
 Effective January 1, 2000 spouses may at any time agree that all or part of the separate property owned by either or both spouses is converted to community property.

 5. 5.